 Introduction

 Pierre de Coubertin had three main objectives when establishing the modern Olympic Games: to foster the goals of competitive sport; to provide facilities to promote further sporting development; and, to improve the profile of sports through better opportunities for practice and competition (Chalkley & Essex, 1999).
 The Sydney, Athens and Beijing Olympic Games addressed this third objective through general statements about inspiring citizens to participate in sport (Jinxia & Mangan, 2008; Pappous, 2013; Sydney Olympic Games Review Committee, 1990).
 More recently, the London and Rio Olympic Games have explicitly included increased sport participation as an envisioned legacy of the Games in their bid books (British Olympic Association, 2004; Rio 2016, 2009).
 However, these intentions were not necessarily translated into actions or successful outcomes.
 This paper examines the changes and development of sport legacy planning and implementation from Sydney 2000, London 2012 and Rio 2016.
-The purpose is to assess how sport participation has been encouraged/promoted, strategically or not, by the hosting of the Olympic Games.
+The purpose is to assess how sport participation has been encouraged/promoted, strategically or not, by the hosting of the Olympics.
 By including the only two Olympic Games to specifically include sport participation as an intended event legacy (i.e. London 2012 and Rio 2016), and one that generally suggested that the event would inspire sport participation in the host country (i.e. Sydney 2000), this paper compares different approaches to leveraging the Olympic Games for sport participation and their (potential) outcomes, with the aim of providing a better understanding of sport participation legacy efforts and associated discourses.

 Sport participation legacies

 Research conducted on sport legacy and mega-events has been largely focused around increasing participation (Brown & Massey, 2001; Coalter, 2007b; Frawley & Adair, 2013; Hindson, Gidlow, & Peebles, 1994; Hodgetts & Duncan, 2015; Reis, Sousa-Mast, & Gurgel, 2013; Toohey, 2010; Veal, Toohey, & Frawley, 2012); improving facilities (Cashman & Darcy, 2008; Darcy, 2003; Kidd, 2013; McCloy, 2003; Parent, 2008a; Shipway, 2007; Weed, Coren, & Fiore, 2009); strengthened sport organisations (Cashman, 2006; Coalter & Taylor, 2008; Parent, 2008b; Shipway, 2007); and, improved sport policy (Kidd, 2013; Parent, 2008b).
 These types of anticipated sport benefits are regularly presented by host governments and organizing committees in order to encourage community support for staging these events (Frawley & Adair, 2013; Hindson et al., 1994; Toohey, 2010; Veal et al., 2012).
 This in turn can create an unrealistic expectation, as Toohey (2010, p.
-2772) explained using the case of Sydney 2000: ‘the federal government’s investment in the Games ... [meant] there were also expectations that recreational sport would be a beneficiary of the legacy that the Games would provide.
-One prospect was that the nation’s recreational sport participation would increase’.
+2772) explained using the case of Sydney 2000: “the federal government’s investment in the Games ... [meant] there were also expectations that recreational sport would be a beneficiary of the legacy that the Games would provide.
+One prospect was that the nation’s recreational sport participation would increase”.

 There are often expectations by sports officials and the general public that the staging of mega-events will generate sport-related benefits even in situations where there has been no explicit sport development objective or strategy (Toohey, 2010).
 These expectations have been described as the ‘trickle-down effect’ (Potwarka & Leatherdale, 2016).
-This effect is said to take place when government investment in staging sport events combined with the successes of elite athletes and the associated media coverage leads to ‘increasing numbers of people taking up these sports, increased membership of clubs in the respective sports and high performance aspirations on the part of the club members, coaches and administrators’ (Hindson et al., 1994).
+This effect is said to take place when government investment in staging sport events combined with the successes of elite athletes and the associated media coverage leads to “increasing numbers of people taking up these sports, increased membership of clubs in the respective sports and high performance aspirations on the part of the club members, coaches and administrators” (Hindson et al., 1994, p.
+17).
 Mega-events like the Olympic Games have been considered central to this notion of a trickle-down effect, whereby such events enhance the profile of sport and project successful performances to audiences, which in turn is said to attract interest and encourage participation in sport